A Crystal Message about the Healing Properties of Red Jasper: “I am fully in touch with my creative fire, my passion, and my purpose in life.”

 Wanna’ Get Science-y?
 Click Here to get more information about this crystal!

-Red Jasper is a grounding stone, associated with the root chakra, and with strength used to promote the cause of justice.
+Red Jasper is a grounding stone, associated with strength used to promote the cause of justice.
 Passionate Aries is ruled by Mars, and this stone amplifies Mars’ warrior spirit while at the same time keeping emotions under control.
-But contrary to what this might imply, it’s also a stone of the Divine Feminine, associated with childbirth and courage in women.
+But contrary to what this might imply, it’s also historically a stone of the Divine Feminine, associated with childbirth and courage in women.
 For healing, Red Jasper is strongly associated with blood.

 Red Jasper is a stone of reverence and dignity and mimics the honor and respect that was shown to animals who were killed during the hunt.
 This stone has a primal energy and allows you to better understand the earth’s natural cycles and of the cycles of life and death.